 Yoga for Sleep Courses

 Yoga for Sleep courses, spread as they are over a number of weeks, offer a format that is more gradual, allowing both consolidation & progression, session by session.
 Courses focus more on the particular issues of the participants than do workshops, and the regular meetings offer more support and encouragement in putting the ideas into practice.

-Courses are set up in response to interest; a day, time & venue are then set to suit would be participants.
+Courses are often set up in response to interest; a day, time & venue are then set to suit would be participants.
 Please get in touch if this is of interest or to find if a course is in the offing.

 Content of Workshops & Courses